Note: This post has been updated with new information, as of February 2020.

 On a global scale, 91% of plastics don’t get recycled

-In fact, this was the statistic of the year last year.
+In fact, this was the statistic of the year in 2018.
 This statistic is according to the now-famous study published in Science Advances.
 It’s the first study ever done to measure the amount of plastics created versus what’s actually been recycled.
 The researchers concluded that humans have produced 8.3 billion metric tons of plastic, with 90.5% ending up as pure waste.
 Here in Canada, the numbers are similar: less than 11% of plastics are recycled.
 The rest end up incinerated, in landfills, or worse.

+New stats tell us that the recycling rate is actually declining, not increasing.
 Plus, we’re continuing to produce more and more plastics at a dizzying rate.
 We just can’t count on recycling to solve our plastic problem.
 Clearly, it’s not working.

 We have too much contamination